-The winner of the Match is the team with the highest aggregate of points.
-In the case of a tie in points, it shall be resolved in favour of the team with higher number of first places.
+The winner in each of the two Matches is the team with highest aggregate of points.
+In case of a tie in points, it shall be resolved in favour of the team with higher number of first places.
 If the tie still remains, then in favour of the team with higher number of second places; and so on.

-The best official Nordic finisher in each individual event shall be declared the Nordic Champion.
-The three best official Nordic competitors in the event are the Nordic medallists.
+The winner of each individual event shall be declared the Nordic Champion.
+The three best competitors in the event are the Nordic medallists.